arch320/gradient-typing/readme.md

 ## :new_moon: Known limitation

 The foreground color(gradient end-color) is determined immediately after typing.
-If the text has not been font-locked at that point (maybe due to the jit-lock settings), the gradient end-color may differ from the color actually displayed.
+If the text has not been fontified at that point (maybe due to the jit-lock settings), the gradient end-color may differ from the color actually displayed.

 :memo: File a bug report in [Issues](https://github.com/arch320/gradient-typing/issues).